About the Geography major

 What careers can this major lead to?

 With a major in Geography, you can find careers with private environmental and planning firms, as well as consultancies.
 You can also work in government departments concerned with conservation, planning, housing, transport, international aid or hydrology.
 Skills are transferable across many sectors, including commerce, industry, government and education.

 Bachelor of Science graduates with a Geography major are very well prepared for further study in the areas of development studies and environmental studies.
 You will also be well-placed to apply for:

-- Professionally-focused graduate degrees in the sciences and technology, including biotechnology, environmental systems, informatics, management science, and nanotechnology
+- Professionally-focused graduate degrees in the sciences and technology, including biotechnology, environmental systems, informatics and nanotechnology;

-- Masters and Honours pathways to research higher degrees in the sciences and technology within the Melbourne Graduate School of Science, Graduate School of Humanities and Social Sciences, Melbourne School of Engineering, Melbourne School of Land and Environment, and the Faculty of Medicine, Dentistry and Health Sciences
+- Masters and Honours pathways to research higher degrees in the sciences and technology within the Faculty of Science, Graduate School of Humanities and Social Sciences, Melbourne School of Engineering, Faculty of Veterinary and Agricultural Sciences, and the Faculty of Medicine, Dentistry and Health Sciences.